 Practice Cafe is expert at marketing for start-up dental practices.
 It’s common for a start-up dentist to begin working with us before they’ve even settled on an office location.
-For those in that position, we offer location finding assistance through a selection of demographic reports.
-We also provide free dental practice naming help!
+For those in that position, we offer second opinions on dental-specific demographic reports as well as free dental practice naming help!
 If you’re past that stage, you’ve still come to the right place because we’re serving up ideas for planning, promoting, and pulling off a successful practice open house.
 We’ll cover the who, what, when, where, why and, most importantly, the how!

 Open House Promotion